Top

 Can I Still Pursue a Medical Malpractice Claim If I Signed a Consent Form?

 Signing a consent form does not necessarily waive your right to pursue a medical malpractice claim in Pennsylvania.
 While a consent form may demonstrate that you were informed of the risks associated with a procedure, it does not absolve healthcare providers of liability if they fail to adhere to the standard of care or if they commit negligence during the course of treatment.
-Each case is unique, and the specifics would need to be evaluated by a qualified attorney.
+Each situation is unique, and the specifics would need to be evaluated by a qualified attorney.

-What If My Family Member Died?
+What If My Family Member Died Due to Medical Malpractice in Pittsburgh?

-Common Types of Medical Malpractice
+Common Types of Medical Malpractice in Pittsburgh

 Because of the vast range of medical services that exist, there are numerous ways that you can become a victim of medical malpractice.